 - Eye-activated hopper

 A gravity-fed hopper is a type of hopper that drops paintballs into the marker by gravity.
 This hopper does not work very well.
 It only shoots paintballs through the gun at a rate of about 8 per second.
 This is much slower than other hoppers which shoot up to 40.
 So it’s not surprising that experienced players prefer other hoppers.

 A gun that has a battery-powered electronic hopper shoots about 16 paintballs per second.
 Different levels of electronic hoppers allow more paintballs to be shot.
 A gun with an electronic hopper can shoot about 50,000 paintballs before the battery dies out.
 If you play a lot of paintball, then you might need to replace the battery every seven months or so.

 Many people think that pure gravity-fed hoppers are not reliable because paintballs can get stuck.
 If you try to feed more than 40 paintballs through the marker per second, it will break.
 People who are new at playing paintball usually use a gravity-fed hopper or an electronic hopper with the lowest level of technology.

 The hopper of a gun that uses the cyclone-activated type is powered by gas, which means no batteries are needed to power it.
 The velocity at which this kind of paintball shooter can shoot up to 15 rounds per second makes for more accuracy on the field as well as limiting how often your ammo will break while in use.

-What’s The Difference Between A Gravity Fed Hopper And Electronic Paintball Hopper?
+Contrast Between A Gravity Fed Hopper And Electronic Paintball Hopper

 A gravity-fed paintball hopper is a nerdy way to load up on ammunition.
 This simple contraption attaches easily onto the feed neck of your favorite and trusty paintball gun, allowing you to swiftly refill by simply dropping in more rounds from above.
 The downside?
 Paintballs drop into the breech at an unimpressive ten or so per second maximum speed!